 AGE OF FLEET

 A high concentration of older tonnage under a particular flag does not necessarily mean that this tonnage is in any way substandard.
 However, a flag which has a concentration of younger ships may be more likely to attract quality tonnage than a flag state with a high concentration of older vessels.
-As a positive indicator, the Table therefore shows the 90% of flags whose ships have the lowest average age, amongst those listed, in terms of ship numbers.
+As a positive indicator, the Table therefore shows the 90% of flags (among those listed) that have the lowest average fleet age (the bottom 10% of those listed having the highest average age).

 There are various reporting requirements concerning the submission of information by flag states to the IMO and ILO.
 Information covering the extent to which flags actually comply with these reporting requirements is not always available in the public domain.